Algebraic Kasparov K-theory. I: Homotopy theory of algebras

 \item the fibrations are the maps having the right-lifting-property with respect to cofibrations which are also $S$-local equivalences. \end{enumerate} Left Quillen functors from $\cc M/S$ to $\cc D$ are in one to one correspondence with left Quillen functors $\varPhi:\cc M\to\cc D$ such that $\varPhi(f)$ is a weak equivalence for all $f\in S$.
 In addition, the fibrant objects of $\cc M$ are precisely the $S$-local objects, and this new model structure is again cellular and simplicial.

 \end{thm}

-The model category whose existence is guaranteed by the above theorem is called {\it $S$-localization\/} of $\cc M$.
+The model category $\cc M/S$ whose existence is guaranteed by the above theorem is called the {\it $S$-localization\/} of $\cc M$.
 The underlying category is the same as that of $\cc M$, but there are more trivial cofibrations (and hence fewer fibrations).
-We sometimes use $\cc M/S$ to denote the $S$-localization.

 Note that the identity maps yield a Quillen pair $\cc M \rightleftarrows\cc M/S$, where the left Quillen functor is the map $\id:\cc M\to\cc M/S$.